-For 2021, Mr. Payne's total annual compensation as disclosed in the Summary Compensation Table was \$960,000, and the total annual compensation for our median employee was \$406,110, resulting in a pay ratio of 2.4:1 (the "Pay Ratio").
+For 2023, Mr. Payne's total annual compensation as disclosed in the Summary Compensation Table was \$4,892,500, and the total annual compensation for our median employee was \$332,000, resulting in a pay ratio of 14.7 (the "Pay Ratio").

-To identify the median employee and calculate the annual total compensation of the median-paid employee, we determined (i) the total number of part-time and full-time individuals employed at any point during fiscal year 2021, and (ii) the sum of the salary, bonus, and share-based compensation incurred for each employee.
-Contingent Grants awarded to Mr. Payne 2021 are subject to shareholder approval as described in this proxy statement, and are not considered compensation for 2021.
+To identify the median employee and calculate the annual total compensation of the median-paid employee, we determined (i) the total number of part-time and full-time individuals employed at any point during fiscal year 2023, and (ii) the sum of the salary, bonus, and share-based compensation incurred for each employee.